xlladdins/xll/docs/Excel4MacrosT-Z.md

 **WORKBOOK.PROTECT**?(structure, windows, password)

-Structure    specifies whether the structure of the workbook is protected.
+Structure&nbsp;&nbsp;&nbsp;&nbsp;specifies whether the structure of the workbook is protected.
 If TRUE, the structure is protected.
 If FALSE or omitted, the structure is not protected.

-Windows    specifies whether the windows of the workbook are protected.
+Windows&nbsp;&nbsp;&nbsp;&nbsp;specifies whether the windows of the workbook are protected.
 If TRUE, the windows are protected.
 If FALSE or omitted, the windows are not protected.

-Password    specifies whether to protect the workbook with a password.
+Password&nbsp;&nbsp;&nbsp;&nbsp;specifies whether to protect the workbook with a password.
 If omitted no password is used.
 When recording a macro, this argument is not recorded.
 In the dialog box form of this function, you can specify a password.

 **Remarks**